MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-channels-overview.md

 Overview of teams and channels in Microsoft Teams
 =================================================

-Let’s get started by thinking about how Microsoft Teams allows individual teams to self-organize:
+Let’s get started by thinking about how Microsoft Teams allows individual teams to self-organize and collaborate across business scenarios:

 -   **Teams** are a collection of people, content, and tools surrounding different projects and jobs within an organization.